SRGSSR/castor/Sources/Castor/Castor.docc/Articles/user-interfaces/standard-views-article.md

 - `GCKUIStyleAttributesMiniController`
 - `GCKUIStyleAttributesExpandedController`

-> Note: The default Google Cast views are functional but not very modern appearance and can be challenging to customize.
+The default Google Cast views are functional but not very modern appearance and can be challenging to customize.
 For more details, refer to the Google Cast iOS Sender UI customization [guide](https://developers.google.com/cast/docs/ios_sender/customize_ui#style_hierarchy).
 Additionally, to integrate these views into a SwiftUI interface, you will need to bridge them using `UIViewRepresentable` or `UIViewControllerRepresentable`.